kubestellar/kubestellar/docs/poc2023q1/example1.md

 3 summary")

-In Stage 3, in response to the EdgePlacement and SinglePlacementSlice objects, the placement translator will copy the workloads into the mailbox workspaces and create TMC placement objects there.
+In Stage 3, in response to the EdgePlacement and SinglePlacementSlice objects, the placement translator will copy the workload prescriptions into the mailbox workspaces and create TMC placement objects there.

+TODO later: add customization

 The florin cluster gets only the common workload.
 Examine florin's TMC Placement object and common workload as follows.